aureliusnoble/catacombs-generator/README.md

 Each completed Battle room provides a key.
 Level 2 rooms provide two keys (except in Impossible difficulty, where they only provide 1.).

-Each shop costs 1 key to enter, and the Catacomb Lord costs either 1 (Easy), 2 (Medium/Hard), or 3 (Impossible) depending on the difficulty.
+Each shop costs 2 keys to enter, and the Catacomb Lord costs either 0 (Easy/Medium), 1 (Hard), or 2 (Impossible) depending on the difficulty.

 As there are only 4 special rooms in the base game, Izchak the Merchant appears twice.
 I recommend playing with a variant where he only shows 4x items, and the cost to show an additional item increments by 1 each time a new item is shown, e.g. the first new one cost 1g, then 2g, etc.